tidev/ti.admob/ios/documentation/view.md

 eg. <Google> To get test ads on this device, call: request.testDevices = @[ @"980bb6fbbb6687047c631fe21136869b" ];

-Ad the id to the array passed to `testDevices`.
+Add the id to the array passed to `testDevices`.

 ### Date dateOfBirth